-A study by Rethink Research at the beginning of 2020 predicted that global rights sporting revenue would grow by as much as 75% over the next five years.
+A study by Rethink Research predicted that global rights sporting revenue would grow by as much as 75% over the next five years.
 Collaborative processes were especially set to play a significant role in this shift and that’s only becoming more true as pandemic life makes the ability to work remotely even more critical.

 Now, sporting broadcasters face a reality in which success largely rests on their ability to deliver live sports to anyone from anywhere.
 In fact, as many sporting teams consider games behind closed doors, developing your capabilities in this area could be your only way to weather lockdown.